-Mecomium is the earliest stools passed after birth by an infant
+Meconium is the earliest stools passed by a new born child.

 Meconium is material ingested while in the uterus and includes: